 (c) Critical areas restoration.
-Master programs shall include policies and regulations that encourage and foster critical areas restoration and enhancement consistent with the following: Provisions for frequently flooded areas are included in WAC 173-26-221(3).
+Master programs shall include policies and regulations that encourage and foster critical areas restoration and enhancement consistent with the following:

 (i) Conservation of native riparian vegetation and replanting of vegetation with native species in areas where they were historically present.
 These actions can stabilize erosive areas, intercept and slow precipitation, trap sediment, reduce volume and rate of overland flow, reduce the area extent of flooding, improve riparian area habitat function, and improve water quality.